 Lisa M. Ventriss

-Ms. Ventriss is a native of Middlebury, VT and holds a Master of Public Administration and a B.A. in Political Science from the University of Vermont.
-She is married and has three sons.
+Ms. Ventriss holds leadership positions in a number of Vermont and New England-based organizations.
+She earned a Master of Public Administration and B.A. in Political Science from the University of Vermont and is the recipient of a number of awards including the 2017 Catherine McAuley Award from Mercy Connections.
+Ms. Ventriss is married and has three sons and one darling grandson.

 Sherra D. Bourget